zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 If you are at work and you like to watch cat videos  on YouTube, you might watch one of them and get sucked into watching 10 of them .
 It’s almost like you are addicted to that particular activity, so you keep d oing it even though you know you shouldn’t be doing that.
 You can also get sucke d into a “negative situation,” a situation that you don’t want to be a part of.
 That ’s really what I mean in saying that “I get sucked into reading and responding to e mails.”
 “Email,” of course, is short for “electronic mail,” and you probably know what that is if you’re listening to this podcast.

-I should explain, in the title of this episode, I s ay “reading and processing emails.”
+I should explain, in the title of this episode, is ay “reading and processing emails.”
 The verb “to process” means here to take care of.
 F or some reason that’s a word that we use in English when we’re talking about loo king at your email and deciding what you want to do with the emails.
 You m ight delete it – you might get rid of it – you might answer it, or you might put it aside or do what a lot of people do, simply leave it in your inbox for several days until you finally decide to delete it.

 Some people have hundreds of inbox emails that they  say they’re going to get back to but never do.
 “To process your emails,” the n, means to look at them and to make a decision about what you’re going to do ab out them.
 I continue, “I have a personal email account and an email account for w ork.
 With my work email, I try to take an organized approach.”
-An “approach” i s the way that you do something, how you handle something.
+An “approach” is the way that you do something, how you handle something.

 I continue, “I scan each email, looking at the send er and subject lines.”
 “To scan” (scan) here means to read something very quickly, l ooking for some specific information.
 It might be a word, it might be a name  – something that you are looking for that will help you, in this case, decid e perhaps what to do with the email.
 In my case, I scan each email, looking at the “sender” (sender).
 The sender is the person who, of course, sent me the em ail.
 The other word we would use, for the person receiving the email, is “ recipient.”
 If you’re looking at your own inbox, you are the recipient of all of the  emails.
 So you’re looking at the “senders” – people who sent you emails.